 A Philadelphia Private Disability Attorney Can Assist with Disability Insurance Claims for Professionals

 Are you suffering from an injury or sickness that is preventing you from working?
 Has this injury or sickness limited your ability to work?
 Can you no longer perform all of your job responsibilities?
 Does it take you significantly longer to complete your duties?
 Are you losing money due to injury or sickness?
-If you are a professional who purchased individual disability insurance, the attorneys at Seltzer & Associates can assist you in filing your claim for disability benefits.
+If you are a professional who purchased individual disability insurance, a Philadelphia private disability attorney at Seltzer & Associates can assist you in filing your claim for disability benefits.
 Properly filing your claim and providing appropriate and necessary “proof of loss” are critical to achieving success in your individual disability insurance claim.
 Contact us at once to begin the process for submitting your individual disability insurance claim with an experienced Philadelphia private disability attorney.

 Specialty Coverage for Medical Professionals